Butcherboy7/voting-sys/replit.md

 Code style: Clean code without comments as requested.
 GitHub friendly: Simple structure and clean implementation with proper documentation.
 User workflow: Registration should prompt to login separately, one-time voting with candidate images, admin dashboard shows all votes.
 Repository structure: Easy to clone and run locally with clear setup instructions.
+Project files are in root directory, not in a subfolder.

 ## System Architecture